BertLenaerts/bertlenaerts.github.io/about.md

 ### Profile

-Highly motivated young professional with an engineering degree in bioeconomics, currently working as a PhD researcher in economic geography and data science within the Environmental Economics research group at the Faculty of Business Economics (Hasselt University).
+Highly motivated young professional with an engineering degree in bioeconomics, currently working as a doctoral researcher in economic geography and data science within the Environmental Economics research group at the Faculty of Business Economics (Hasselt University).

 * <a id="raw-url" href="https://raw.githubusercontent.com/bertlenaerts/bertlenaerts.github.io/master/files/cv_Bert Lenaerts_no_contacts.pdf">Download my CV</a>
 * [Google Scholar Profile](https://scholar.google.be/citations?user=RP4y7_8AAAAJ&hl=nl)